cardano-foundation/cardano-rosetta/docs/rosetta-custom-definitions.md

 It is possible to operate with multi assets tokens too, as explained [here](./multi-assets-support.md).

+If it is required to send a Catalyst vote registration, the information needed to do that can be found [here](./catalyst-vote-support.md)

 Furthermore, transaction `ttl` needs to be sent as string in the metadata.

 ### Request